Featured

 Growing Demand for Telemedicine Services

-A patient using her cell phone to video call a physician
+A patient using her cell phone to video chat with a doctor

 Prior to the COVID-19 pandemic, many digital health solutions were slow to adoption.
 But because community oncology practices see some of the most vulnerable patients in the country, telemedicine that enables remote care has been widely implemented across community practices throughout the pandemic to achieve continuity of care, including across all sites in The Network.